Consent Form for COVID-19 Testing

 Yes.
 It is possible to test positive for flu (as well as other respiratory infections) and COVID-19 at the same time.
 Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone.
-Testing may be needed to help confirm a diagnosis.
+Testing may be needed to confirm a diagnosis.

 Can someone test negative and later test positive for COVID-19?

 Yes, it is possible.
-You may test negative if the sample was collected early in your infection and test positive later during this illness.
+You may test negative if the sample was collected early in your infection and test positive later during the illness.
 You could also be exposed to COVID-19 after the test and get infected then.
 Even if you test negative, you still should take steps to protect yourself and others.